-1. What are the advantages of studying in Germany?
-2. What reasons are there for studying at the KU?
-3. How much German will international students have to know?
-4. What school-leaving qualification do internationals need in order to study at the KU?
-9 5.
-How can prospective international students prepare for their studies at the KU? \ldots .
-11 6.
-How do prospective international students find their suitable degree program?
-12 7.
-How can prospective international students apply for studies at the KU?
-8. How much does studying at the KU cost?16 9.
-Are there scholarship programs or other types of financial support?
-10. Are international students allowed to work during their studies?
-11. Which documents are required for entering Germany?
-12. What kind of support do internationals receive at the KU?
-13. Where do international students live?
-14. What are the costs of living in Eichstätt and Ingolstadt?
-15. How do you get around and is there a public transport network?
-16. How safe is life in Eichstätt and Ingolstadt?
-17. How does the medical care system in Germany work?
-18. What do Germany and Bavaria have to offer as a travel destination?
-19. What opportunities do internationals have after their studies?
-20. Where can I get more information?
+What are the advantages of studying in Ger 1.
+What reasons are there for studying at the l 2.
+How much German will international studen З. What school-leaving qualification do interna 4.
+How can prospective international students 5.
+6. How do prospective international students 7.
+How can prospective international students 8.
+How much does studying at the KU cost?.
+Are there scholarship programs or other typ 9.
+10. Are international students allowed to work of 11.
+Which documents are required for entering 12.
+What kind of support do internationals receipt 13.
+Where do international students live?....
+What are the costs of living in Eichstätt and 14.
+15. How do you get around and is there a publi 16.
+How safe is life in Eichstätt and Ingolstadt?
+17. How does the medical care system in Germ What do Germany and Bavaria have to offer 18.
+19. What opportunities do internationals have a Where can I get more information?
+20.